 It’s easy to add an alt in WordPress, but if you use blogger, you can switch over to html view in your post editor and add an alt.
 It often looks like this;

 “img src=”image.jpg” width=”500″ height=”500″ alt=”perfect blog post image”

-I’m sure you know how important pictures are to a blog post.
-And I’m also sure that you’ve realized the mistakes you’ve made in the past in choosing and using images on your blog and the posts therein.
+I’m sure you know how important pictures are in a blog post.
+And I’m also sure that you’ve realized the mistakes you made in the past in choosing and using images on your blog.
 I hope the above was simplified enough to help you in using images on your blog.